Table of Contents

 - Boosting agents such as Norvir (ritonavir) and Tybost (cobicistat)

 Cross-resistance is more likely to happen in some classes than others.
-For example, resistance to the NRTI Retrovir also causes resistance to many of the other NRTIs.
-Resistance to one NNRTI also leads to resistance to most of the other NNRTIs.
+For example, resistance to the NRTI Retrovir also causes resistance to many other NRTIs.
+Resistance to one NNRTI also leads to resistance to most other NNRTIs.
 This may limit your choices when it is time to pick a new combination of HIV drugs.

 Resistance is common and can be transmitted with the virus.
-The World Health Organization (WHO) reported in 2012 that an estimated 10 to 17 percent of newly-infected people living in the US, Europe, Australia, and Japan were infected with strains of the virus that are resistant to at least one HIV medication.
-This means that some newly-infected people, who have never taken any drugs, already have drug-resistant HIV and have less selection of HIV treatments to choose from.
-People living with HIV (HIV+) who have already received HIV treatment are even more likely to have resistant virus and fewer drug choices.
+The World Health Organization (WHO) reported in 2012 that an estimated 10 to 17 percent of people who newly acquired HIV and live in the US, Europe, Australia, and Japan acquired strains of the virus that are resistant to at least one HIV medication.
+This means that some people who just acquired HIV and have never taken any HIV medications already have drug-resistant HIV and therefore fewer HIV treatments to choose from.
+People living with HIV who have already received HIV treatment are even more likely to have resistant virus and fewer drug choices.

 The best way to tell if you have drug resistance is to have regular viral load tests.
 If your HIV drugs are working well to control your virus, your viral load should be "undetectable" – so low that the test cannot detect any virus in your blood.
 If you are taking HIV drugs and your viral load does not become undetectable or goes up after you have been taking the drugs for a while, your virus may have developed drug resistance.

 If this happens, it is important that you have a drug resistance test.
-These tests can help you and your health care provider determine if your virus has become resistant to the HIV drugs you are taking and pick new drugs that will work better.
+These tests can help you and your health care provider determine which HIV drugs will work for you.

-According to guidelines put out by the US Department of Health and Human Services (DHHS), resistance testing is recommended for:
+According to guidelines from the US Department of Health and Human Services (DHHS), resistance testing is recommended for:

-- People who have just become infected with HIV, whether or not they are going to take HIV drugs right away
+- People who have just acquired HIV, whether or not they are going to take HIV drugs right away

 - People who have never taken HIV drugs and are starting to receive medical care, whether or not they are going to take HIV drugs right away